 The couple operated their own music store "Tiny Moore Music" in Sacramento.

 Tiny Moore was one of the first country music notables to recognize South Plains College (Levelland, Texas) contribution to Country Music Education.
-Moore visited the college conducting fiddle workshops and performed a concert there.
+Moore visited the college conducting fiddle workshops and playing the best electric guitars.
+He even performed a concert there.
 He made instructional videos for the use of the college.
 There is now a "Tiny Moore Western Swing Memorial Scholarship" established at South Plains College.

 Tiny Moore was a renowned fiddler, mandolin player, banjo player, drummer and vocalist with Bob Wills, Billy Jack Wills, as well as Moon Mullican, and later a thirteen year stint with Merle Haggard.
 Tiny developed the first electric five-string mandolin (the biggest little instrument in the world) proving its versatility as a prominent instrument in country and western bands and jazz combos.
 Over the years, he performed for President Reagan, several European notables, at Carnegie Hall, and made thousands of appearances throughout the United States.